posit-dev/qa-example-content/dockerfiles/wb-local/README.md

-# Setup for Positron ARM64 Local Testing
+# Setup for Positron ARM64 Local Workbench Testing

 Create the following file in the `dockerfiles/wb-local` directory: